JGCRI/stitches_in_r/README.md

 2. Open the R project in Rstudio
 3. Follow the instructions in `stitches-in-R-setup.Rmd`.
 Some of the setup steps must be executed manually, and then once they are, this markdown can be knit to finish the setup.
 You can read these steps easily either from the markdown or the compiled HTML file that comes with the cloning of the repo.

+This only worked for me if I was not on PNNL's VPN.

 The pre-knitting steps of this markdown are reproduced here as well: